gbmhunter/blog/content/electronics/circuit-design/component-schematic-symbols-and-designators/_index.md

 Recommended schematic symbol(s):

-.A schematic symbol for a spark gap.
+{{% figure src="spark-gap-schematic-symbol-triangular-200um-no-bom.png" width="200px" caption="A schematic symbol for a spark gap.
 This spark gap is created with two triangles of copper on the PCB, with a gap of 200um between them.
-As this is made purely from the PCB, there is no BOM component needed. image::spark-gap-schematic-symbol-triangular-200um-no-bom.png[width=200px]
+As this is made purely from the PCB, there is no BOM component needed." %}}

 ### Transformer (T)

 Designator(s):

 * `T` (recommended)
-* `TF` (<<bib-an-component-designators>>)
+* `TF` ([^bib-an-component-designators])

 ### Transistors (Q)